deckerego/Macropad_4chord_MIDI/README.md

 ## Playing

-The Macropad 4chord MIDI is built to play simple chord progressions as a MIDI device.
-You can connect the Macropad to any studio recording software that accepts MIDI devices, such as GarageBand.
+The Macropad 4chord MIDI is built to play simple chord progressions, follow scales to build melodies, and act as a drum kit as a MIDI device.
+You can connect the Macropad to any studio recording software or DAW accepts MIDI devices, such as GarageBand or Abelton Live.

-The 4chord MIDI has three different modes: the "chords" mode that allows you to select progressions and root keys to play chords, the "drum pad" mode that allows you to use the MacroPad as an acoustic drum / electric drum / percussion pad, and a "MIDI controls" mode that lets you set MIDI command controls (including note velocity).
+The 4chord MIDI has four different modes: the "harmony" mode that allows you to select progressions and root keys to play chords, the "melody" mode that highlights different scales you can play, the "rhythm" mode that allows you to use the MacroPad as an acoustic drum / electric drum / percussion pad, and a "MIDI controls" mode that lets you set MIDI command controls (including note velocity).
 You can switch between each mode by